dan-homisak/Markdown_Live-Render_Tables/README.md

 ```

 Choose `markdown-live-render-tables-latest.vsix` from `Copy_to_Windows`.
 This
-installs into the current Windows user profile and does not require publishing
+installs into the current Windows user profile.
-the extension to the VS Code Marketplace.

 ## Project Layout